Faculty Learning Communities

 What is a Faculty Learning Community?

-Faculty Learning Communities (FLCs) are informal cross-disciplinary groups, facilitated and run by faculty members, that meet every three weeks to explore teaching topics in depth.
+Faculty Learning Communities (FLCs) are informal cross-disciplinary groups, facilitated and run by faculty members, that meet regularly to explore teaching topics in depth.
 Participants in FLCs learn from each other, investigate and assess teaching methods within a supportive cohort and reflect and become more purposeful about their current practice.

 How can a Faculty Learning Community benefit me?

 Whether you are a new faculty member looking to learn teaching tips, or an experienced faculty member seeking new insights, FLCs are a fun way to connect with other instructors and gain new perspectives.
-By meeting every three weeks, FLCs allow you to dig deep into questions about teaching and learning and become more purposeful about your teaching.
+By meeting regularly (for example, every three weeks), FLCs allow you to dig deep into questions about teaching and learning and become more purposeful about your teaching.

 New Advances in College Pedagogy

 This group will explore a new teaching method, study, theory or concept every meeting.
-Participants will be asked to read a short article or watch a short presentation and will meet to discuss and explore the practical implications of these new advances in college teaching.
+Participants typically read a short article or watch a short presentation and meet to discuss and explore the practical implications of these new advances in college teaching.
+Visit the FLC Pedagogy Portfolio site for more details.

 If you are interested in joining this FLC, contact Bridget Arend